phuchoang2603/sis-arxiv-vad-papers/content/papers/Multimodal_VAD_Visual_Anomaly_Detection_in_Intelligent_Monitoring_System_via_Audio-Vision-Language/index.md

 categories:
 - Hybrid
 github_link:
-description: The paper proposes a dual-stream multimodal video anomaly detection network that leverages video, audio, and text modalities to achieve reliable and precise anomaly detection.
+summary: The paper proposes a dual-stream multimodal video anomaly detection network that leverages video, audio, and text modalities to achieve reliable and precise anomaly detection.
 It introduces effective multimodal fusion, abnormal-aware context prompts (ACPs), and a coarse-support-fine strategy to